Shafi'i school

-The Shafi'i school or Shafi'i Madhhab (ٱلْمَذْهَب ٱلشَّافِعِيّ) or Shafi'i is one of the four major schools of Islamic jurisprudence, belonging to the Ahl al-Hadith tradition within Sunni Islam.
-It was founded by the Muslim scholar, jurist, and traditionist al-Shafi'i (c.
-767–820 CE), "the father of Muslim jurisprudence", in the early 9th century.
+The Shafi'i school (Note: ٱلْمَذْهَب ٱلشَّافِعِيّ) is one of the four major schools of Islamic jurisprudence within Sunni Islam, belonging to the Ahl al-Hadith tradition.
+It is named after the Muslim scholar, jurist, and traditionist al-Shafi'i (c.
+767–820 CE) of the early 9th century.

-The other three schools of Sunnī jurisprudence are Ḥanafī, Mālikī and Ḥanbalī.
-Like the other schools of fiqh, Shafii recognize the First Four Caliphs as the Islamic prophet Muhammad's rightful successors and relies on the Qurʾān and the "sound" books of Ḥadīths as primary sources of law.
-The Shafi'i school affirms the authority of both divine law-giving (the Qurʾān and the Sunnah) and human speculation regarding the Law.
-Where passages of Qurʾān and/or the Ḥadīths are ambiguous, the school seeks guidance of Qiyās (analogical reasoning).
-The Ijmā' (consensus of scholars or of the community) was "accepted but not stressed".
-The school rejected the dependence on local traditions as the source of legal precedent and rebuffed the Ahl al-Ra'y (personal opinion) and the Istiḥsān (juristic discretion).
+Like the other schools, the Shafiis rely on the Quran and the sound books of hadiths as primary sources of law.
+The Shafi'i school affirms the authority of both divine law-giving (the Quran and the Sunna) and human speculation regarding the Law.
+Where passages of Quran or the hadiths are ambiguous, the school seeks guidance of qiyas (analogical reasoning).
+The ijma (consensus of scholars) was "accepted but not stressed".
+The school rejected the dependence on local traditions as the source of legal precedent and rebuffed the Ahl al-Ra'y (personal opinion) and the Istihsan (juristic discretion).

-The Shafii school was widely followed in the Middle East until the rise of the Ottomans and the Safavids.
-Traders and merchants helped to spread Shafii Islam across the Indian Ocean, as far as India and Southeast Asia.
-The Shafii school is now predominantly found in parts of the Hejaz and the Levant, Lower Egypt, Somalia, Yemen, Malaysia, and Indonesia, in the North Caucasus and generally all across the Indian Ocean (Horn of Africa and the Swahili Coast in Africa and coastal South Asia and Southeast Asia).

-One who subscribes to the Shafi'i school is called a Shafi'i, Shafi'ite or Shafi'ist (ٱلشَّافِعِيّ, ٱلشَّافِعِيَّة or ٱلشَّوَافِع).
+The Shafi'i school is followed by more than 350 million people, comprising around 17.5% of the Muslim population worldwide.
+As such, it is the third-largest Sunni school after the Hanafi and Maliki schools.
+The Shafi'i school is predominant in the Horn of Africa, North Caucasus, Southeast Asia, Lower Egypt, Qatar, Kerala and among the majority of the Kurdish Muslim population throughout Iraq, Syria and Turkey.
+The Shafii school was the largest school followed in the Middle East until the rise of the Ottomans and the Safavids who patronized the Hanafi and Ja'fari schools respectively.